 It gets more complicated.
 It's not just what your interest is.
 It's how you approach it.
 Certain behaviors can make almost any interest acquire a negative tint.
 If the interest is already low in social value, those behaviors make it look even worse.
-Even if an interest is normally viewed favorably, the wrong approach can make it look bad.
-Example: Working out is fine, but super intense, macho juice pigs are usually looked down on.
+Even if an interest is normally viewed favorably, the wrong approach can take its sheen away.
+Example: Working out is fine, but super-intense, macho juice pigs are usually looked down on.

-Being obsessive about your interests:People have radars for when someone has gone too far.
-It's an instinctive turn-off.
+Being obsessive about your interestsPeople have radars for when someone has gone too far.
+It can be an almost instinctive turn off.
 This can include behaviors such as: